2014 Holiday Schedule

 1. Motorcycles are permitted to use HOV lanes throughout Virginia during HOV hours.

-3. Vehicles powered exclusively by clean special fuel (including hybrid gasoline/electric, hydrogen, hythane, methane, compressed natural gas, electricity, liquefied natural gas, liquefied petroleum gas, ethane, and solar energy) and registered with clean special fuel license plates are permitted to use HOV lanes.
+3. Vehicles powered exclusively by clean special fuel (including hybrid gasoline/electric, hydrogen, hythane, methane, compressed natural gas, electricity, liquefied natural gas, liquefied petroleum gas, ethane, and solar energy) and registered with clean special fuel license plates are permitted to use HOV lanes under certain circumstances (see individual road rules above).
 Not all hybrids qualify for clean fuel license plates.
 Motorists should check the DMV website for a complete list of eligible hybrids.

 4. Emergency vehicles (fire, ambulance, rescue) and law enforcement vehicles are exempt.
 Public utility vehicles are permitted to use HOV lanes when responding to emergency calls.